wildcardcorp/castle.documentation/manage/deploying/front-end/nginx.rst

 * The URL passed to VirtualHostMonster is the URL Plone uses to construct links in the template (``portal_url`` in the code, also used by content ``absolute_url()`` method).
 If your site loads without CSS styles usually it is a sign that VirtualHostMonster URL is incorrectly written -- Plone uses the URL to link stylesheets also.

 * Plone itself contains a mini web server (Medusa) which serves the requests from port 8080 -- Nginx acts simple as a HTTP proxy between Medusa and outgoing port 80 traffic.
 Nginx does not spawn Plone process or anything like that, but Plone processes are externally controlled, usually by buildout-created ``bin/instance`` and ``bin/plonectl`` commands, or by a ``supervisor`` instance.

+## FOR BELOW: UPDATE TO BEST PRATICES AND THE PATH IS DIFFERENT IF YOU INSTALL THE LATEST NGINX FROM NGINX REPO

 Create file ``/etc/nginx/sites-available/yoursite.conf`` with contents::